xmppjs/xmpp.js/README.markdown

 ## Motivation

-You like strophejs?
+You like [Strophe.js](http://code.stanziq.com/strophe/)?
 You bought a copy of
 [Professional XMPP Programming with JavaScript and jQuery](http://professionalxmpp.com/)?
 You even want to use the same XMPP code for the web and node.js?
 Then *you're wrong here:* go to [xmppjs](http://github.com/mwild1/xmppjs).